bfattori/js-date-fiddler/README.md

 However, if I don't know what `DATE` is going to be, in advance, I have to use the first example.
 Using _DateFiddler's_ DSL is what makes manipulating and understanding the dates much easier.
-When _DateFiddler_ really shines is when you have to do very complex date manipulations.
+When _DateFiddler_ really shines is when you have to do complex, or many, date manipulations.
 In traditional JavaScript, you would have to jump through many hoops to generate a complex date.

     var dt = new Date();